Release Phases

 Maintenance Phase will have a

-Helm Chart with the stable
+Helm Chart tagged with the major version >0 (eg. 1.0.0

 Users who submit bug reports using Github Issues that reference a General Availability